-In the 19th century doctors, nurses and pharmacists were the main health practitioners in New Zealand, but since then many new types of health care began.
+In the 19th century doctors, nurses and pharmacists were the main health practitioners in New Zealand, but since then many new types of health care have developed.

 New Zealand has laws requiring health practitioners to follow professional guidelines.

 At first most doctors were general practitioners (GPs).
-They had to train overseas until Otago University Medical School opened in Dunedin in 1875.
+They had to train overseas until the University of Otago's Medical School opened in Dunedin in 1875.
 In 1968 a second medical school opened in Auckland.
-Doctors have specialised in different types of medicine such as paediatrics (treatment of children) or psychiatry.
+Doctors have specialised in different types of medicine, such as paediatrics (the treatment of children) and psychiatry.

 Until the 1970s most doctors were men, but by the 2000s more women than men studied medicine.